-If nothing else, a muscular physique is admirable, desirable, and attractive.
+A muscular physique is admirable, desirable, and attractive, if nothing else.
 But how can you attain this type of build?
 The answer lies in bodybuilding.
 When you try to lose fat or build muscle, you are bodybuilding.
 Thus, everyone who is trying to get into shape is bodybuilding.

-If you’re new to weightlifting or bodybuilding, you probably don’t have the slightest idea of where to begin.
+If you’re new to weightlifting or bodybuilding, you probably don’t know where to begin.
 Don’t feel bad.
 Even the actors and bodybuilders with the most impressive physiques had to start from scratch.
 We’re here to help.

 Please keep reading for our top 11 tips for starting your bodybuilding journey.

 1. Identify your body type and dietary needs before doing anything else.

 One of the essential bodybuilding tips is understanding and accepting your limits.
 Also, you must determine your needs before you set your goals.
 There are three primary body types (or somatotypes) – ectomorph, mesomorph, and endomorph.
 Understanding your body type helps you define your goals.
 Also, it shows you how to use your genes for bodybuilding.